-61. What would be found during the physical examination of a patient with ILD?
+35. What is expected during the physical examination of a patient with ILD?

-Increased heart rate and blood pressure, Increased respiratory rate, Cyanosis, Digital clubbing, Peripheral edema, and venous distention, and a Nonproductive cough.
+An increased heart rate, blood pressure, and respiratory rate; cyanosis, digital clubbing, peripheral edema, venous distention, and a nonproductive cough.

-62. What are some chest assessment findings that would be expected with ILD?
+36. What chest assessment findings can be expected with ILD?